-If I DO accept an assignment late, each 24 hrs it is late, you will start with a decreased letter grade (example given in class right now).
-Your assignment will not be accepted after an "F" grade is reached. \\ I will let you know on an assignment-by-assignment basis which will be accepted late\\
+There are SOME assignments which will be accepted late, however, each 24 hrs it is late, you will start with a decreased letter grade (example given in class).
+Your assignment will not be accepted after an "F" grade is reached.
+I will let you know on an assignment-by-assignment basis which will be accepted late